-The following are abstracts of both past GloJo master’s projects (journalistic works of some 7,000-10,000 words) and, at the top, the pieces we are expecting this spring.
+The following are abstracts of both past GloJo master’s projects (journalistic works of some 7,000-10,000 words) and, at the top, the pieces we are expecting this spring will be posted shortly.

 Clare Church GloJo-International Relations (On Bastille Day, 2017, Tablet magazine published this piece in full.)
 Confronting Memories of Nazi-Occupied France: A trip with Clare Church’s grandmother to her French hometown revealed a complex narrative of forgotten stories, newly discovered facts, and misremembered details.

-Carol Schaeffer GloJo-European/Mediterranean Studies (In May 2017, a substantial excerpt of this piece appeared in the Atlantic.)
+Carol Schaeffer GloJo-European/Mediterranean Studies (In May 2017, a substantial excerpt of this piece appeared in the Atlantic and further elaboration on the subject as a cover story for India’s Caravan.)
 Extreme-right Westerners are moving to Hungary, the Eu’s first “Fascist State.”
 An attempted intellectual circle inspired by 20th century Parisian ex-pat communities, they see themselves as cultural warriors against a “degenerate” West.

 Clare Busch GloJo-Near Eastern Studies (In April 2017, a substantial excerpt of this piece appeared in Jacobin.)
 The Saturday Mothers, a protest movement that meets weekly in Istanbul, demonstrates against the Turkish state’s past crimes and, in doing so, criticizes the current government’s move toward authoritarianism.

 Katie Schlechter GloJo-Latin American Studies (In June 2017, this appeared in podcast format on NPR’s Latino USA.)
 LGBTQ Central Americans seeking refuge in Mexico, whether permanent of temporary, face increased danger and discrimination on their journeys north.